Holly's mother was diagnosed with Invasive Ductal Carcinoma in early 2019.

 Allot Time Each Day to Freak Out

 Listen, cry in the shower.
 Give yourself a few minutes every day to get it out.
 It's hard, it sucks and holding it all in will eventually cause you to lose it.
-Be proactive with your emotions by giving into them.
+Be proactive with your emotions by giving into them when you can.

 Take Time Out for Meditation